Souvic/Important-Linux-Commands/Commands.md

 ctrl+A+D to detach
 screen -r to re-attach
 ctrl+D to kill.

-simple ones : mkdir, vim(to quit :q), cp <src> <dest>, sudo su, su <username>
+chmod -R 777 <username> to give all permissions to that user simple ones : mkdir, vim(to quit :q), cp <src> <dest>, sudo su, su <username>